state-less/react-server-docs-md/src/pages/why.md

 It abstracts complex state interactions and asynchronous operations into a _semantically_ linear (top down) flow of data through your application.

-It provides **readability** which in turn makes your code much more _maintainable_.
+It provides readability which in turn makes your code much more maintainable.
 The goal of every good codebase should be being able to be read like a book.

-It's **composable** and seperates _concerns_ into self contained **components**.
-This provides _modularity_ which in turn decreases the **complexity** of your architecture and naturally favors a _DRY_ coding style by representing a service as _collection of states and well defined operations on them_ which essentially makes a component a state machine.
+It's composable and seperates _concerns_ into self contained components.
+This provides _modularity_ which in turn decreases the complexity of your architecture and naturally favors a _DRY_ coding style by representing a service as collection of states and operations.

 Following these principles allows you to rapidly prototype complex and sophisticated fullstack services while maintaining a readable and robust codebase.